liuty/Projects/README.md

 # Mask Detection Project:
 This project creates a system to detect face masks using computer vision, making use of some advanced computer vision techniques such as YOLO and Faster-RCNN.

+# Spotify Music Playlist Generator:
+Using some statistical analysis on Spotify's 1M playlist dataset, this project generates song recommendations based around a given song, artist, or keyword (such as "love" or "workout"